Introduction to Patterns of Power

 Understanding how power works is the main aim.
 The books seek to paint a broad picture of how different kinds of power relate to each other and to provide a route to obtaining more information on each.
 The intention is to be comprehensive in scope, but to limit the depth of analysis to fit within the covers of a mid-sized book.

 Assessment of the patterns of power involves examining who benefits and who is disadvantaged.
 This forms a basis for describing policies that should be encouraged and identifying those which are best avoided.
-It will be seen that some power relationships require negotiation between recognised viewpoints, so they will always be contested, whereas others have predictable outcomes.
+It will be seen that some power relationships require negotiation between recognised viewpoints, so they will always be contested, whereas others have predictable outcomes – some of which are against the public interest.

 Holding the powerful to account is a shared endeavour.
-The contents of these books are used as source material for blog posts on the project’s website, but it is also hoped that other writers will find them useful.
+The contents of these books are used as source material for blog posts on the project’s website and it is hoped that other writers will find them useful.

 Introduction to patterns of power concepts